tendermint/tendermint/docs/architecture/adr-010-crypto-changes.md

 ### Addresses

 ED25519 addresses are computed using the RIPEMD160 of the Amino encoding of the public key.
+RIPEMD160 is generally considered an outdated hash function, and is much slower than more modern functions like SHA256 or Blake2.

 ### Authenticated Encryption